Visiting the Small Town of Donabate, Ireland

-This post contains affiliate links.
-If you make a purchase I receive a small commission at no extra cost to you.
-This helps keep Take Me to the World running.
+This post may contain affiliate links.
+If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 I’m not much for golfing, but if you love to golf there are four golf courses in Donabate that are open to the public.
-Since weather in Ireland is relatively mild (aside from the rain) the golf courses here are open year round, even in winter.
+Since weather in Ireland is relatively mild (aside from the rain) the golf courses here are open year-round, even in winter.
 North of the town centre is the Beaverstown Golf Course.
 East you can find the Donabate Golf Club, Balcarrick Golf Club, and The Island Golf Club.
-Prices vary depending on the club and time of year you visit.
+Prices vary depending on the club and the time of year you visit.
 The Island Golf Club for example, is a championship golf course and its green fees range from €80 to €175 per person.
 The green fees at the other golf courses are a more reasonable €20 to €40 per person (on average).
-Be sure to contact the golf course in advance to check the days and times that are open to visitors.
-You can rent golf equipment here at the Dublin Airport.
+Be sure to contact the golf course in advance to check the days and times they are open to visitors.
+You can rent golf equipment here at Dublin Airport.

 One thing I miss about living in Donabate is being close to the ocean.
 There are two beaches in the Donabate area.
 The first is Donabate Beach.
 It’s accessible by car or walking east along New Road.
-If you plan to walk there it would take about an hour minutes to get to the beach from the train station.
-On a clear day at Donabate Beach you’ll be able to see across the strait of water to the town of Malahide.
+If you plan to walk there it would take about an hour to get to the beach from the train station.
+On a clear day at Donabate Beach you’ll be able to see across the water to the town of Malahide.

 There is a cliff walk from Donabate Beach to Portrane Beach (and vice versa).
 It’s about an hour walk one-way.
 The walk is relatively easy, but you’ll want to wear good walking/hiking shoes as the path can get slippery if it has been raining.
-And this is Ireland so chances are it was raining pretty recently.
+Since this is Ireland chances are it was raining pretty recently.
 Be sure to follow the posted signs along the way.

 Between Donabate and Portrane on the south, and Rush and Lusk on the north is the Rogerstown Estuary.
 This is a nature preserve home to several species of birds like the Oystercatcher, Grey Plover, and the Black-tailed Godwit (to name a few).
 Due to all the water and marshy grounds there aren’t any walking trails here, and there isn’t a bridges to walk across the water from one side to the other.
 If you like bird watching you can get to the start of Rogerstown Estuary walking along Portrane Beach north up to Burrow Road as I did.
-Or if you have a car you drive on Burrow Road in Portrane until you reach the end of the road.
+Or if you have a car you can drive on Burrow Road in Portrane until you reach the end of the road.
 I can’t say I did any bird watching here, but being in this area is very peaceful and pretty.

-Aside from going to the beach the Newbridge Estate is my favourite place in Donabate.
-This was closer to where I lived so I visited here quite often Newbridge House is an 18th Century Georgian estate and mansion in Donabate.
+Aside from going to the beach the Newbridge Estate was my favourite place in Donabate.
+This was closer to where I lived so I visited here quite often.
+Newbridge House is an 18th Century Georgian estate and mansion in Donabate.
 There is also a working farm run like it would have been back in the 18th century.
 While I didn’t visit the farm it’s a popular attraction with families and kids.
 Admission to the Newbridge House and Farm is €10 and includes entry to the farm as well.
 Admission to the farm only is €5.50.
-Beside the Newbridge House is the old coach house, which has been converted into the Coach House Cafe.
+Beside the Newbridge House is the old coach house, which has been converted into the Coach House Café.

 Where to Stay

-Donabate has a small train station and is on the Dublin commuter line.
+Donabate has a small train station, and is on the Dublin commuter line.
 It goes south to Dublin ending at Pearse Station and north up to Dundalk or Drogheda.
-A one-way trip from one of the city centre stations in Dublin (Pearse, Tara, or Connolly) to Donabate will take about 30 to 35 minutes.
+A one-way trip from one of the city centre stations in Dublin (Pearse, Tara, or Connolly) to Donabate will take about 25 to 35 minutes.
 A roundtrip ticket will cost about €6.95, which makes Donabate an affordable day trip.
 Visit Irish Rail for schedule and fare information.